IRS Letter 5071C – Potential Identity Theft During Original Processing

 - The IRS fraud detection system flagged your tax return as a potential identity theft case.

 - The IRS sends this notice to request that you provide documentation to prove your identity.
 Before your return can complete processing, you must prove that you are the legitimate owner of the Social Security Number used on the return.
-You have the option to provide the requested information online.

 Your options to address IRS Letter 5071C